ryantd42/NY-Legislative-Git/2023/S2039B-2023/bill.md

   ted to the Committee on Women's Issues -- recommitted to the Committee on Women's Issues in accordance with Senate Rule 6, sec.
-8 --  commit- tee  discharged, bill amended, ordered reprinted as amended and recom- mitted to said committee
+8 --  commit- tee  discharged, bill amended, ordered reprinted as amended and recom- mitted to said committee -- reported favorably  from  said  committee, ordered  to first and second report, amended on second report, ordered to a third reading, and to be  reprinted  as  amended,  retaining  its place in the order of third reading

  AN  ACT  to  amend  the  public  health  law,  in  relation  to maternal depression screenings

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Subdivision 1 of section 2500-k of the public health law, as added by chapter 199 of the laws of  2014,  is  amended  to  read  as
  follows:
   1. Definitions.
 As used in this section:
   (a)  "Maternal depression" means a wide range of emotional and psycho- logical reactions  [a  woman]  AN  INDIVIDUAL  may  experience  [during] THROUGHOUT  pregnancy  [or  after childbirth] AND THE POSTPARTUM PERIOD.
  These reactions may include, but are not limited to, feelings of despair or extreme guilt, prolonged sadness, lack of energy, difficulty  concen- trating,  fatigue,  extreme changes in appetite, and thoughts of suicide or of  harming  the  baby.
 Maternal  depression  may  include  prenatal depression, PERINATAL MOOD AND ANXIETY DISORDER, the "baby blues," post- partum depression, or postpartum psychosis[-- the severest form].
-  (b) "Maternal health care provider" means a physician, midwife,  nurse practitioner,  or physician assistant, or other health care practitioner acting within his or her lawful scope of practice, attending a [pregnant woman or a woman up to one year after childbirth] PERINATAL  INDIVIDUAL, including  [a]  ANY  practitioner  attending  the [woman's] INDIVIDUAL'S child, FROM CONCEPTION up to one year [after childbirth] POSTPARTUM.
+  (b)  "Maternal health care provider" means a physician, midwife, nurse practitioner, or physician assistant, or other health care  practitioner acting within his or her lawful scope of practice, attending a [pregnant woman  or a woman up to one year after childbirth] PERINATAL INDIVIDUAL,

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03810-02-4
+  LBD03810-04-4
- S. 2039--A  2
+ S. 2039--B  2

+ including [a] ANY  practitioner  attending  the  [woman's]  INDIVIDUAL'S child, FROM CONCEPTION up to one year [after childbirth] POSTPARTUM.
   §  2.
 Subdivisions 3 and 4 of section 2500-k of the public health law,
  subdivision 4 as renumbered by chapter 463 of  the  laws  of  2017,  are renumbered subdivisions 4 and 5 and a new subdivision 3 is added to read as follows:
   3. MATERNAL DEPRESSION SCREENINGS.
-(A) THE COMMISSIONER, IN CONSULTA- TION WITH OTHER RELEVANT STAKEHOLDERS, SHALL DEVELOP AND  PUBLISH  GUID- ANCE AND STANDARDS FOR INCORPORATING MATERNAL DEPRESSION SCREENINGS INTO ROUTINE  PERINATAL CARE.
-THIS GUIDANCE SHALL INCLUDE, BUT NOT BE LIMITED TO, RECOMMENDATIONS AND BEST PRACTICES RELATED TO:
+(A) THE COMMISSIONER, IN CONSULTA- TION WITH THE OFFICE OF MENTAL HEALTH, AND OTHER RELEVANT  STAKEHOLDERS, SHALL  DEVELOP  AND  PUBLISH  GUIDANCE  AND  STANDARDS FOR INCORPORATING MATERNAL DEPRESSION SCREENINGS INTO ROUTINE PERINATAL CARE.
+THIS  GUID- ANCE  SHALL  INCLUDE,  BUT  NOT  BE LIMITED TO, RECOMMENDATIONS AND BEST PRACTICES RELATED TO:
   (I) WHEN MATERNAL  HEALTH  CARE  PROVIDERS  SHOULD  INITIATE  MATERNAL DEPRESSION  SCREENINGS  AND HOW OFTEN SUCH SCREENINGS SHOULD BE REPEATED THROUGHOUT PREGNANCY AND THE POSTPARTUM PERIOD;